2024-2025 Yale SOM MBA Essay Tips and Example Essays

 Second, let’s discuss the community option.

+2) Describe the community that has been most meaningful to you.
 What is the most valuable thing you have gained from being a part of this community and what is the most important thing you have contributed to this community?
+(500-word limit)

 In the MBA admissions process, one of the most important aspects of analyzing an applicant’s profile is seeing if they will be a good fit for that school’s community.
 Each school has a unique and vibrant community, so the schools want to make sure that admits will seamlessly integrate into their culture.